AKaasJ/ITU-KSSOARC2KU/Deliverable_5_architecture_recovery/analysis/report.md

 - **Hypothesis one**: The rapid development of the package and the LLM space in general has lead to "spaghetti code" - increasing code complexity over time
   - Figure 2 showed a pretty stable complexity as measured by my simple proxy measure, but it also showed a major refactor occuring in version 0.0.349 which would be interesting to understand better.
 - **Hypothesis two**: The rapid development has introduced many new abstractions or modules over time.
-  - measured by the number of files and the fact that complexity hasn't increased it looks like there is some truth to this as well, but more analysis would be necessary.
+  - Measured by the number of files and the fact that complexity hasn't increased it looks like there is some truth to this as well, but more analysis would be necessary.

 ## TODO: